TGenNorth/ISGPipeline/README.txt

  sub-sampled to a reasonable level
 -Binary alignment map (BAM) file.
 BAM file was generated with BWA-MEM from short reads from Y. pestis EV76
 -Variant call format (VCF) file.
-VCF was generated with GATK from BAM file included above.
+VCF was generated with GATK from BAM file included qabove.
 -Genome assembly in FASTA format.
 Short reads were from EV76 were assembled with SPAdes.
 -GenBank file for CO92.
 This will be used for annotation